 In my experience, companies will try to entice influencers to include ‘do-follow’ links for free or for very little compensation.
-Given that the impact could be a decrease in your own online presence, I would personally recommend that you don’t sell yourself short and that you charge a reasonable amount or turn the business away.
+Given that the impact could be a decrease in your own online presence, I would personally recommend that you don’t sell yourself short.
+Charge a reasonable amount or turn the business away.
 It also benefits the whole influencer community by not driving down fees.

 How can I increase my DA score?

-If you want to charge more for a do-follow link, then the obvious thing to do is to increase your DA score.
+If you want to charge more for a do-follow link, the obvious thing is to increase your DA.
 The best way to do this is to write useful content that your readers and other bloggers will naturally link to and share.
 Whilst there are other methods such as link swaps and social media sharing groups, Google is very clever and the bots have their methods of detecting this type of activity.

-Personally, I would recommend that you work on your business plan and focus on some of the techniques employed by successful bloggers and influencers.
-These methods are tried and tested and it is always a good idea to learn from the best!
+Personally, I would recommend that you work on your business plan.
+To do this, focus on some of the techniques employed by successful bloggers and influencers.
+These methods are tried and tested – it is always a good idea to learn from the best!

 You might also be interested in my post- ‘What is a Travel Influencer?
 Travel influencer Defined‘

-For more data on fees charge, average DA scores, social media following and more, you can download a full copy of the research data here.
+For more data on fees charged, average DA scores, social media following and more, you can download a full copy of the research data here.